gguex/lexical_proportion_GGX_AXS/README.md

 1) The proportion of stopwords
 2) The proportion of words longer than the mean length
-3) The proportion of words with even length
+3) The proportion of words with an even length

 Link to the article will come in the future.